SDGforskning/sdg-strings/SDG03_query_action_WoS.md

       ("safety")
       NEAR/15
-          ("traffic" OR "road" OR "roads" OR "roadway$" OR "highway$" OR "motorway$" OR "cars" OR "motorcycle$" OR "automobile$" OR "pedestrian$" OR "motor-vehicle$" OR "vehicle safety" OR "vehicle collision$" OR "vehicle braking" OR "vehicle crash*" OR "vehicle-vehicle"
+          ("traffic" OR "road" OR "roads" OR "roadway$" OR "highway$" OR "motorway$" OR "cars" OR "car safety" OR "motorcycle$" OR "automobile$" OR "vehicle$"
+          OR "pedestrian$" OR "driver$" OR "driving"
           )
     )
     NEAR/5